-The AP Interview: Pope Francis: ‘Homosexuality not a crime’
+The AP Interview: Pope says homosexuality not a crime

 VATICAN CITY (AP) — Pope Francis criticized laws that criminalize homosexuality as “unjust,” saying God loves all his children just as they are and called on Catholic bishops who support the laws to welcome LGBTQ people into the church.

-“Being homosexual isn’t a crime,” Francis said during an interview Tuesday with The Associated Press.
+“Being homosexual isn’t a crime,” Francis said during an exclusive interview Tuesday with The Associated Press.

 Francis acknowledged that Catholic bishops in some parts of the world support laws that criminalize homosexuality or discriminate against the LGBTQ community, and he himself referred to the issue in terms of “sin.”
 But he attributed such attitudes to cultural backgrounds, and said bishops in particular need to undergo a process of change to recognize the dignity of everyone.